 - 1. Samples and measurements shall be representative of the volume and nature of the discharge. - 2.
-Samples shall be taken after any in-plant return flows and the last treatment process and prior to mixing with effluent from the Ugum Water Treatment Facility and the receiving waters, where representative samples of the effluent discharged to the Ugum River can be obtained. - 3.
+Samples shall be taken after any in-plant return flows and the last treatment process and prior to mixing with the receiving waters, where representative samples of the discharge can be obtained.
+For outfall 002, this means at the top of the backwash settling tank during a discharge event. - 3.
 If the discharge is intermittent rather than continuous, then on the first day of each intermittent discharge, the permittee shall monitor and record data for all the parameters listed in the monitoring requirements, after which the frequencies of analysis listed in the monitoring requirements shall apply for the duration of each such intermittent discharge.
-The permittee is not required to take effluent samples when there is no discharge.
-For total residual chlorine, a discrete sample must be taken during the course of the discharge when the concentrations of pollutants are at their highest, usually prior to the batch discharge.
+The permittee is not required to take effluent samples when there is no discharge. - 4.
+For any unauthorized discharge, such as those that might occur from places other than outfall 002 or from overflows from parts of the treatment process, the permittee shall: - a.
+Monitor for parameters specified in Table 2: